Role of Nucleolus in Neuronal Health and Disease

 Hetman Lab Research Area 1: Role of nucleolus in neuronal health and disease.

 Nucleolus (a small nucleus or a nucleus of the nucleus) is a nuclear subdomain which is best known for its critical role in ribosome production.
 Thus, the nucleolus contains tandem repeats of 45S ribosomal RNA genes which are transcribed by a specialized RNA Polymerase-I. In the nucleolus, the primary rRNA transcript is processed into mature 5.8S, 18S and 28S rRNAs.
 While ribosomal biogenesis is the best known nucleolar function, additional roles for this structure have been also discovered including assembly of various non-ribosomal RNA-protein complexes as well as sequestration/inactivation and/or storage/regulated release of several signaling proteins.
 Although it is know for nearly 200 years that neurons have prominent nucleoli, the role of this structure in neuronal physiology and pathology remains unknown.
 Therefore, we investigate the nucleolar contribution to DNA damage signaling in postmitotic neurons.
 In addition, we probe nucleolar role in neurite extension and maintenance.
+Finally, we examine the nucleolus as a potential target of pathological cascades that lead to neuronal atrophy or hypertrophy including those that are active in neurodegenerative diseases or epilepsy.

 Figure 1.
 A drawing of a cerebellar Purkinje neuron containing a prominent nucleolus inside the nucleus (Jan Purkinje, 1837).